ShiftNrg/shift-substrate/README.md

 # shift-substrate
-ShiftNRG's Substrate blockchain source code
+ShiftNrg's Substrate blockchain source code

+## Important Information
+* This code has not launched a mainnet version!
+* Keys generated during this phase should not be used on any mainnets!

 ## Installation Steps
 These steps are currently working for an opinionated Ubuntu 18.04 install.
 Other OS Support coming later.